New Super Mario Bros. Wii: Sequel

 In 2012, a sequel to New Super Mario Bros.
 Wii was released as a launch title for the Wii U, entitled New Super Mario Bros.
 U. It was later re-released for the Nintendo Switch in 2019, titled New Super Mario Bros.
-U Deluxe.
+U Deluxe, including New Super Luigi U, an expansion pack which was available as paid DLC on the Wii U's Nintendo eShop and later as retail version.